canonical/charm-relation-interfaces/interfaces/vault_autounseal/v0/README.md

 ## Behavior

 Both the Requirer and the Provider need to adhere to criteria to be considered compatible with the interface.
 Specifically, the Provider has some operations to perform, and data to provide to the Requirer.
-The Requirer on the other hand, must configure Vault to autounseal based on the data provided by the Provider.
+The Requirer on the other hand, must configure Vault to auto-unseal based on the data provided by the Provider.

 ### Provider

 The Provider is expected to

-- create a `transit` backend with the path `charm-autounseal` if it does not already exist
+- create a `transit` backend to use for auto-unseal if one does not already exist
 - create an encryption key for the requirer called `charm-autounseal/keys/${relation_id}` in the `charm-autounseal` backend
 - create a policy for the requirer that provides `update` capabilities on the encryption key
 - create an AppRole for this policy, and a secret for the AppRole, and store both the role ID and the secret ID in a Juju secret